 Sometimes, my love, it was in the hardest of times that I loved you most, because I saw the fruit of your love so clearly.
 Sometimes it seems that in the sting of defeat we can better taste the sweetness of victory, because what seems to us as demise God works for our good.
-It’s been a wonderful life I’ve lived with you, my love – One about which I have my share of regrets for my failings, but one through which I have grown to love you more than I ever thought possible.
+It’s been a wonderful life I’ve lived with you, my love – one about which I have my share of regrets for my failings, but one through which I’ve grown to love you more than I ever thought possible.
 As a young man I wondered what the future would hold.
-Now, as the final chapters of my life draw to a close satisfaction that comes only from Christ overwhelms my soul.
+Now, as the final chapters of my life draw to a close, satisfaction that comes only from Christ overwhelms my soul.
 You, my love, have already blazed ahead and the joy of thinking about meeting you again brings me to tears.
-Do you think we’ll remember our wedding day? – Or perhaps even the day we first met?
-Do you think we’ll remember those nights by the fire when we stayed up late reading and laughing with each other? – Or the times when we argued about petty things and then realized how selfish we were?
+Do you think we’ll remember our wedding day?
+Or perhaps even the day we first met?
+Do you think we’ll remember those nights by the fire when we stayed up late reading and laughing with each other?
+Or the times when we argued about petty things and then realized how selfish we were?
 Do you think we’ll remember?
 We’re part of a great, big book, and I wonder how there could ever be time to sit and read it and remember it all, especially since it’s one that doesn’t have an ending, or at least not an ending like the endings we know.

 Whatever the days ahead hold, my love, I enter the grave a better man having known you, and I enter it a loved man, too – a loved man not because of my loveliness, but because you saw me as Christ saw me, and were willing to go every step of the way to see me home.
 Thank you for that.
 As I breathe my last I shall think of you, and do my best to see our children off to fulfill what they have been called to do – to live their lives in many ways the same as ours, yet all unique in their own ways.
 I will love you always, my love – always.
 Until we meet again then, goodbye, my love.
 Goodbye.